janekzimoch/janek_zimoch_personal_website/content/project/robocup/index.md

 ---
-title: Startup Weekend Bristol
+title: Junior RoboCup World Championships
-summary: In 2018, together with my friends we organised TechStars Startup Weekend in Bristol.
+summary: In 2016, together with my team we represented the UK at Junior RoboCup World Championships in Leipzgi, Germany.
 tags:
 - Personal
 date: "2016-04-27T00:00:00Z"